jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The merchant picks up the book lying nearby. *Novum Organum*.

-"Francis Bacon says we command nature by obeying her.
-We're learning to observe and obey."
+"He wrote that we command nature by obeying her.
+That the work is too great for one man, or one lifetime.
+That we lay the foundation, and others build."

 "By testing," says the blacksmith.